dmitrypol/dmitrypol.github.io/_posts/2017-03-16-sendgrid-webhooks-background-jobs.md

 end
 {% endhighlight %}

+Alternatively we could have moved the code from the `WebhookRecorder` class to methods in `WebhookRecorderJob`.
+It's simply a matter of preference whether to keep the job as a small wrapper around the class or whether to put more logic in it.

-Now whenever we have a very large mailing we can see how these jobs queue up but after a few minutes they all process.
+Now whenever we have a large mailing we can see how these jobs queue up but after a few minutes they all process.
 And the system load remains much more even.

-Alternatively we could have moved the code from the `WebhookRecorder` class to methods in `WebhookRecorderJob`.
-It's simply a matter of preference whether to keep the job as a very small wrapper around the class or whether to put more logic in it.
+The same pattern can be applied to other situations where the system can receive a large influx of inbound messages in a short amount of time and where it is OK to have slight delay between the time the message is received and when it's processed.